 3. Clean the Outdoor Condenser Unit

 Turn off the air conditioner’s power source.
-You can usually find the power shut off box near the unit itself.
+You can usually find the power shut-off box near the unit itself.
 If you can’t find the power box, turn off the unit from the breaker box.

 Trim away shrubs and other plant life around your unit.
 There should be a minimum 24-inch clearance around the entire unit to allow for proper airflow.

-Use your shop vac or heavy duty vacuum cleaner to remove grass clippings and other smaller pieces of debris.
+Use your shop vac or heavy-duty vacuum cleaner to remove grass clippings and other smaller pieces of debris.

 Use your regular garden hose to wash away the remaining dirt and debris.

-After the water has washed away, inspect your condenser fins for damage.
+Inspect your condenser fins for damage.
 If your fins are bent in large areas, call your HVAC contractor, but if the damage is minimal, you can straighten them out yourself with a fin comb.

 4. Inspect Insulation Levels & Seal Air Leaks

-How to Find Air Leaks:
+How to Find and Seal Air Leaks:

 To find out if you have air leaks around your home, use a thin piece of toilet paper or lit incense stick and hold it up to areas where you suspect a leak.
 If the paper or smoke begins to move erratically, you know there is air movement in the area and air sealing is needed.
 Be sure to use our home, use weatherproof caulk for any leaks smaller than ¼ inch and, expandable foam spray for any gaps larger than ¼ inch.

-To inspect your insulation levels, go into your attic with a measure stick and check to see if your insulation is above or below 10 inches.
+To inspect your insulation levels, go into your attic with a measuring stick and check to see if your insulation is above or below 10 inches.
 If you have less than 11 inches of fiberglass or rock wool insulation or less than 8 inches of cellulose insulation, you should probably add more.
 Adding insulation to your attic and attic door isn’t hard to do and is one of the best ways to improve comfort and energy efficiency in your home.

 If you are replacing your attic insulation, consider using a higher R-value insulation, such as spray foam.
 The R-value measures the insulation’s thermal resistance, so the higher the R-value the better the insulation, requiring less material.